dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 ## Scheduler queue

-The scheduler queues a deployment job to be processed when it's triggered to run because of a [set schedule](#create-and-schedule-jobs), by an API call, or manually.
+The scheduler queues a deployment job to be processed when it's triggered to run because of a [set schedule](#create-and-schedule-jobs), an API call, or manual action.

 Before the job starts executing, the scheduler checks these conditions to determine if the run can start executing: